-First, PLM-Query returns significant information of the device PLM state [18, §8.18] without (so far) much guidance on how the host should use them.
+First, PLM-Query returns significant information of the device PLM state [19, §8.18] without (so far) much guidance on how the host should use them.
 Both the host and the device must keep track of this "soft contract," (e.g., extensive inflight I/O status) which can create much management complexities.
+Let us imagine a return value of "the next R reads and W writes will be predictable."
+The host must keep track of this information; for example, as long as future writes are fewer than W, the host can still submit many reads (no write-triggering GCs).
+Likewise, on the SSD side, the firmware logic must be modified to keep the promise by tracking the internal inflight I/O status.